Manage Reunion planning and collaborate with all Reunion managers, as well as members of the Graduate Affairs and Operations teams.

-Coordinate all aspects of reunion for 3 to 4 classes including committee recruitment and management, class fundraising, and class specific reunion event needs.
-Serve as the key point of contact between Nobles and reunion committee members.
+Coordinate all aspects for 2-3 reunion classes including committee recruitment and management, class fundraising, and class specific Reunion event needs.
+Serve as the key point of contact between Nobles and Reunion committee members.

-Solicit Nobles reunion graduates on behalf of the ANF as needed throughout the year via phone, email and in person
+Solicit Nobles reunion graduates on behalf of the ANF (for participation level gifts) as needed throughout the year via phone, email, and in person.

-Support ANF and reunion team with stewardship, cultivation, and fundraising events
+Support the ANF team and Reunion team with stewardship, cultivation, and fundraising events.

-Strong verbal, written, and organizational skills with demonstrated ability in effectively handling multiple projects with extreme attention to detail
+Strong verbal and written skills, and strong organizational skills with demonstrated ability in effectively handling multiple projects with extreme attention to detail.

 To apply, please send a cover letter and resume to Ms. Katie Coggeshall, Major Gifts, Director of Graduate Leadership Giving, at email@example.com.
 No phone calls please.